arangodb/docs/3.6/oasis/project-guide.md

   on a project level.

 {% hint 'warning' %}
-Deleting a project will delete contained deployments, certificates & IP whitelists.
+Deleting a project will delete contained deployments, certificates & IP allowlists.
 This operation is **irreversible**.
 {% endhint %}